fidelity/kconnect/docs/book/src/commands/use_eks.md

-      --partition string          AWS partition to use (default "aws") --password string           The password to use for authentication --region string             AWS region to connect to --region-filter string      A filter to apply to the AWS regions list, e.g. 'us-' will only show US regions --role-arn string           ARN of the AWS role to be assumed --role-filter string        A filter to apply to the roles list, e.g. 'EKS' will only show roles that contain EKS in the name
+      --partition string          AWS partition to use (default "aws") --password string           The password to use for authentication --region string             AWS region to connect to --region-filter string      A regex filter to apply to the AWS regions list, e.g. '^us-|^eu-' will only show US and eu regions
+      --role-arn string           ARN of the AWS role to be assumed --role-filter string        A filter to apply to the roles list, e.g. 'EKS' will only show roles that contain EKS in the name
       --set-current               Sets the current context in the kubeconfig to the selected cluster (default true)